 Watching Christmas movies is a good way to spend time with family and friends and can also help get you into the holiday spirit.

 So pop some popcorn, grab a blanket, and settle in for a festive movie night with your favorite holiday flicks.

 Use this list of over 100 Christmas movie favorites to find the perfect Christmas movie for your family!

 8. Bake Christmas Cookies

-Baking cookies is a fun and festive activity that the whole family can enjoy.
+Baking cookies is a fun and festive activity for the whole family.

 Whether you bake traditional cookies or get creative with festive shapes and designs, you’ll have a blast making memories together in the kitchen.